Plan9-Archive/python-styx/README.md

 the contents of a local directory.
 The `dictserver.py` script shows how to provide a data store that serves the contents of a Python dictionary.

+The `client.py` module provides a class that lets Python programs perform a few high level operations on files and directories.

 License
 -------